An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 80 x 80

 The top and right corners of the lozenge accentuate the dynamic expansion of the central field.
 The space of a presumed square is no longer delimited by the lines but extends with them far beyond the canvas.
-The finite space almost seems to coincide with infinite space.
+Finite space almost seems to coincide with infinite space.
 The subjective unity (the square) extends so as to encompass ideally all the multiplicity of objective space that the canvas can never contain (the oval).

 It is like the squaring of the circle.